You want smart political talk without the meltdowns?

 You know what I'm saying?

-Listen, I I think the world will respect him more, and the world fearing and respecting America is better for the world.
+Listen, I think the world will respect him more, and the world fearing and respecting America is better for the world.

-Like for example, one of the things in the last five years of my life is I've worked hard on learning self-defense.
+Like, for example, one of the things in the last five years of my life is I've worked hard on learning self-defense.

-Now, Linda and Lauren and Jason and Ethan and Sweet Baby James, they kind of make fun of me.
+Now, Linda and Lauren and Jason and Ethan and sweet baby James, they kind of make fun of me.

-And my son used to make fun of me until I showed him some moves, and he's not making fun like he used to anymore.
+And my son used to make fun of me until I showed him some moves and he's not making fun like he used to anymore.

 Now he thinks you're a ninja.